SKU: 3081-46

 Additional freight.

-Kitchen stove rod brass 1.5 m complete
+Kitchen stove rod brass 80 cm complete

-Rod to attach above the kitchen stove for kitchen utensils, potholders etc. Can also be used as a towel rack in bathrooms.
-The model was common from the late 1800s until the 1930s.
+Rod to attach above the kitchen stove for kitchen utensils, potholders etc. Can also be used as a towel rack in the kitchen, or in the bathroom.
+The model was common from the late 19th century until the 1930s.

 MATERIAL Made of solid brass or in nickel-plated version.
 Polished shiny surface, but not lacquered.
 The brass darkens over time if you do not polish it.

 MOUNTING The wall brackets have sturdy iron screws (3.5 mm) that are screwed (carefully!) into the wall.
 The hooks and brackets are then screwed onto the pole.
-Last of all, you tighten the screws that prevent the bar from rolling.
+Lastly, tighten the screws that prevent the bar from rolling.

-TIP!
 The bar can be shortened by sawing it off.
-It can also be connected to another pole if you want a longer version.
-In this case, a wall bracket should be placed over the joint.
+It can also be connected to another pole if a longer version is desired.
+In this case, a wall bracket should be placed over the joint and an additional coupling fitting should be purchased.

 Related articles